caiovigo/academic_website/content/post/20191104_Damaged_Goods/index.md

 +++
-title = "I damaged it, you buy it, but you still have a nice car"
+title = "I damage it, you buy it, but you still have a nice car"
 # subtitle = ""

 date = 2019-11-05T00:00:00